Recol/DLSS-Updater/README.md

 ## Future Features

 - Support for additional launchers.
-- Potential support for updating the DLSS upscaler itself.
+- Potential support for updating the DLSS frame generation DLL.
 - Possible other game inclusion.
 - Insert xyz feature that wants to be requested.